AMyriadseviltwin/Obsidian/Death in Space/World Info/Glossary.md

 ---
 #### LSS
 Life Support System.
 Large, convoluted bundles of machinery that supply air, regulate temperature, and slowly attempt to scrub harmful gases from the area.
-Every functioning ship should have one installed and connected to its atmospheric systems.
+Every functioning ship should have one installed and connected to its atmospheric pipenet.
 Sometimes comes in bulky and less effective portable versions.

 ---
 #### Navvy/Navvies